-We will be posting short Dispatches on fieldwork and ideas that link our work to contemporary issues and events.
-We will also keep you up to date with our Interventions – publications, workshops, exhibitions, and talks.
+Over the course of the project, we posted short Dispatches on fieldwork and ideas that linked our work to contemporary issues and events.
+We also recorded the project’s Interventions – publications, workshops, exhibitions, and talks.
 Through our Lexicon we explore the significance of key words and concepts across the project.
-And you can also find out more about our People and Partners who were involved in our project.
+You can also find out more about the People and Partners who were involved in our project.

 We rarely consider how different ways of assembling, curating, caring for and designing the future relate to one another.
 Opportunities to open dialogue between and across these domains have largely been overlooked.
 Each domain has come to be defined by specific activities carried out by particular institutions, more or less in isolation from one another.
 Current global crises and transformations (from climate change to mass migration) highlight the need to develop more sustainable and resilient future making practices, and encourage different areas of interest to pursue common goals and learn from one another.
 By knowing more about how humans craft and conserve the varied collections which will form the heritage of the future, we can reflect upon and influence the legacies we leave for future generations.

-Our research considers sets of practices within a range of different domains which are dedicated to conserving and perpetuating ideas, words, objects, places, species, persons and things into the future.
-We believe that a comparative analysis of different kinds of conservation and preservation practices will expand the notion of heritage in creative and productive ways.
-Our research will provide intellectual and practical templates for alternative ways of thinking about and managing heritage and other conservation targets.
-It will highlight the advantages and problems of particular approaches and show what can be done otherwise.
-It will also open up the question of what we mean by ‘heritage’ and how this might be understood in the future.
+Our research considered sets of practices within a range of different domains which are dedicated to conserving and perpetuating ideas, words, objects, places, species, persons and things into the future.
+We believe that a comparative analysis of different kinds of conservation and preservation practices expands the notion of heritage in creative and productive ways.
+Our research provides intellectual and practical templates for alternative ways of thinking about and managing heritage and other conservation targets.
+It highlights the advantages and problems of particular approaches and show what can be done otherwise.
+It also opens up the question of what we mean by ‘heritage’ and how this might be understood in the future.

-Within the thematic areas, we undertake fieldwork focussing on heritage and other forms of conservation practices to understand what is done and why – including the assumptions and values of which participants might be unaware – with a range of groups and institutions who work within different heritage and heritage-like fields.
-We then aim to work with these groups to identify how specific strategies and practices from each of these fields might be creatively re-deployed in others.
+Within the thematic areas, we undertook fieldwork focussing on heritage and other forms of conservation practices to understand what is done and why – including the assumptions and values of which participants might be unaware – with a range of groups and institutions who work within different heritage and heritage-like fields.
+We have aimed to work with these groups to identify how specific strategies and practices from each of these fields might be creatively re-deployed in others.

 Conceptually, the project is influenced by previous work on the application of assemblage and actor network theory as frameworks for investigating heritage critically.
 The project is also influenced by the ‘ontological turn’ in the social sciences, in particular Karen Barad’s agential realism and various aspects of Science and Technology Studies in seeing heritage practices of various kinds as enacting new realities through contingent practices of assembling and reassembling bodies, techniques, technologies, materials, values, temporalities and spaces.
 Central here is a plural notion of heritage ontologies-understood as the world making, future assembling capacities of heritage practices of different kinds-and the ways in which different heritage practices might be seen to enact different realities and hence to assemble radically different futures.